trakout/globechat.io/services/translation_service/README.md

 curl http://localhost:18080/en/de?string=hello%20world
 ```

-here, en is the from language
-de is the to language
-"hello world" is the string to be converted
+Here, en is the from language; de is the to language; "hello world" is the string to be converted

 Response will look like this:
 ```
 {"code":200,"lang":"en-de","text":["Hallo Welt"]}
 ```

-##How to start:
+##How to start
 python main.py

-##Dependencies:
+##Dependencies
 * bottle

 ##Supported languages